-Praslin Island, Seychelles has some of the most beautiful beaches in the entire archipelago.
+Praslin Island has some of the most beautiful beaches in the entire archipelago of the Seychelles.
 We've the 4 best beaches on Praslin for you and lots more "insider" tips on enjoying an island that truly is paradise.

 On our adventures we've traveled to five continents and countless islands.
 Never have we met friendlier people than those on Praslin.
 The first night on the island we were sitting on an isolated beach, watching the sunset, with a bottle of Takamaka Rum.
 A car with tinted windows and reggae music shaking it to its core pulled up.

 Out jumped a huge Rasta with a machete!